 manual (typeman emacs

-in the shell) or typeemacs --help
+in the terminal) or typeemacs --help

 to see the help information, so as to get a better understanding of how to run Emacs from the command line. -